jupyter-server/gateway_provisioners/docs/source/operators/index.rst

    :maxdepth: 1
    :name: container-deployments

+   installing-gp-container
+   installing-kernels-container
    deploy-kubernetes
    deploy-docker

 Server-based deployments
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Tasks for traditional server deployments are nearly identical with respect to
+Tasks for traditional server deployments are nearly identical to container-based deployments
-Gateway Provisioners' installation, differing slightly with how the kernel
-specifications are configured.
-As a result, we marked those topics
-as "common" relative to the others.

-FIXME - review the "common" wording above
+except the commands are not entered within a `Dockerfile`, but rather in the shell of the
+server where the host application resides.

 .. toctree::
    :maxdepth: 1